hellbox/srob-migration/content/reviews/american-odyssey.md

 name = "American odyssey"
 title = "American odyssey"
 dek = "Colson Whitehead's novels are all about the alternate realities that keep us from truly understanding each other.
-In his latest, The Underground Railroad, can he finally find a way to bring us together?" facebookauto = "The Underground Railroad is like Cormac McCarthy's novel The Road, only it's actually about something." twitterauto = "The Underground Railroad is like Cormac McCarthy's The Road, only it's actually about something." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-underground-railroad.md"]
+In his latest, The Underground Railroad, can he finally find a way to bring us together?" type = "Review"facebookauto = "The Underground Railroad is like Cormac McCarthy's novel The Road, only it's actually about something." twitterauto = "The Underground Railroad is like Cormac McCarthy's The Road, only it's actually about something." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-underground-railroad.md"]